When I tell people I travel alone, some of the most common reactions I get are:

 Stop letting the fact that no one wants to go with you keep you from traveling.
 For years I lived life waiting on everyone else to get on board with what I wanted to do, missing out on the great things that life had in store.

-Join me in Houston in September for a Solo Trip Planning Class!
+Join me on January 26th Solo Trip Planning Class!

 - Do you travel alone?
 What are some of your favorite places and tips?